canonical/phone-docs/en/apps/html-5/index.md

 implementation detail.
 It is design that makes an Ubuntu app look and feel like an Ubuntu app.

-A good step before getting started writing Ubuntu HTML5 apps is looking at [design.ubuntu.com](http://design.ubuntu.com/).
+A good step before getting started writing Ubuntu HTML5 apps is looking at our [design guides](../design/index.md).
 You will find examples and guidance on using Ubuntu UI layouts and building blocks (from a toolkit agnostic viewpoint).

 ## Questions?